cszach/reveal-init/README.md

 2. :exclamation: Make a big header for your presentation
 3. :art: Import 0, 1, or many themes
 4. :gear: Import plugins too
+5. :shipit: Initiate the project as a Git repository
-5. :bowtie: 2-space tabs or 4-space tabs
+6. :bowtie: 2-space tabs or 4-space tabs

 :computer: How to use `reveal-init`
 -----------------------------------